dataloop-ai/dtlpy-documentation/swagger_rest_api/02_swagger_ui_api_guide.md

 ## Items
 The Items section of the API helps you do a variety of requests regarding Items.
+An Item in Dataloop, is a unit of data that represents a ‘single instance’ or ‘file’ of a larger Dataset.
+It can be an image, a video, a sound recording, a text document, or any other type of digital asset that needs to be labeled, annotated, or analyzed.
+Each Item in the Dataloop system is typically associated with one or more Tasks, which define the specific operations that need to be performed on the Item.
+For example, an Item may be labeled with Bounding Boxes to identify objects in an image, transcribed to convert speech-to-text, or classified based on its content.
+Items also have associated Metadata.

 Here are some of the most important requests (with links) and their functionality:
 - [List items in a dataset](https://gate.dataloop.ai/api/v1/docs/#/Items/DatasetItemsGetItems);
 - [Create a new item in a dataset](https://gate.dataloop.ai/api/v1/docs/#/Items/DatasetItemsCreateItem);
 - [Move files to a specified directory](https://gate.dataloop.ai/api/v1/docs/#/Items/DatasetItemsMoveItems);